CapeSepias/phone-call-dialer/README.md

 ## Description

-This plug-in illustrates how to use the intents API, in Android, to automatically launch the default dialer app on the device.
+This field plug-in can dial a phone number for you in SurveyCTO Collect on Android.
 It receives a phone number as parameter, and provides a button to launch the dialer app (using the number from the parameters).
+This can be useful in CATI (computer assisted telephone interviews) surveys to save time and ensure the correct phone number is used.

 ## Features